SimalChaudhari/stripe-in-codeigniter/readme.rst

 1. Test API Keys
 ###################

-Test API Keys use for developing purposem so before go to live it will help to test.
+Test API Keys use for developing purpose so before go to live it will help to test.
+Let's get start with steps

 Step 1 : Create a Stripe account (https://stripe.com/) and login to the dashboard.